|

 lukewarm water (120°F, 50°C or less) with

-dishwashing soap like Palmolive or Joy.
+dish washing soap like Palmolive or Joy.

 Occasional washing of